Boeing delays delivery of ultra-long-range version of 777X

 By Eric M. Johnson and Jamie Freed

-SAN FRANCISCO/SINGAPOREAug 14 (Reuters) - Boeing Co has pushed back the entry into service of an ultra-long-range version of its forthcoming 777X widebody, the U.S. planemaker said on Wednesday, the latest fallout from an ongoing crisis surrounding its 737 MAX jet.
+SAN FRANCISCO/SINGAPORE, Aug 14 (Reuters) - Boeing Co has pushed back the entry into service of an ultra-long-range version of its forthcoming 777X widebody, the U.S. planemaker said on Wednesday, as it grapples with fallout from the 737 MAX crisis and engine issues with the 777X.

-The fresh delay comes as the grounding of Boeing's money-spinning 737 MAX single-aisle entered a six month in August, and as the world's largest planemaker grapples with engine delays on the 777X widebody, pushing the first flight of the 777-9 into 2020.
+The fresh delay comes as the grounding of Boeing's money-spinning 737 MAX single-aisle entered a sixth month in August, and as the world's largest planemaker faces engine-related delays on the 777X widebody that have pushed the first flight of the 777-9 into 2020.

 The Australian airline had hoped for first deliveries of the planes in 2022 and the launch of the world's longest commercial flight in 2023.